Can you transfer pet insurance to a new owner?

 Having a pet around means having someone who loves you unconditionally.
 It has also been shown that having pets help relieve stress.
 But it also means a huge amount of responsibility.
 It’s like taking care of an infant or a toddler for the rest of its life.

-So, whether you happen to be the new or the previous owner, it is your responsibility to ensure their needs are met and this includes making sure that their pet insurance policy is transferred to the new owner in a timely manner and is kept in place to avoid undue stress in case of illness, accidents, or emergencies.
+Even if you’re the new or the previous owner, it is your responsibility to ensure their needs are met.
+This includes making sure that their pet insurance policy is transferred to the new owner in a timely manner.
+As well as kept in place to avoid undue stress in case of illness, accidents, or emergencies.